On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional

 In sections 4.1 and 4.2, \cite{maxwell2014surface} introduce two scenarios called the infiltration- and saturation-excess, respectively. \edit{In the infiltration scenario, precipitation exceeds the saturated soil conductivity ($r>K_s$).
 Only part of the precipitation infiltrates through the soil, while the remaining part accumulates at the surface to form an overland flow (the so-called Horton overland flow).
 In the saturation-excess scenario ($r<K_s$), overland flow is not generated unless the entire soil becomes fully saturated.}

-Both scenarios are posed on a single hillslope, which represents a thin layer of soil ($L_z=5$ m) with a slope following the $x$ direction, while the river is assumed to have a fixed surface water height. \edit{Thus, this geometry represents scenario B shown in \cref{fig:simplified_catchment}, where the flow takes place only in a thin layer of the soil.
-Note that this geometry does not include water infiltration to the deeper permeable layers of the parent material (as in scenario A in \cref{fig:simplified_catchment}), which is an effect that characterises the majority of the real-world aquifers (note a small area of aquifers without the groundwater on the UK map in fig. 4 from Part 1).}
+Both scenarios are posed on a single hillslope, which represents a thin layer of soil ($L_z=5$ m) with a slope following the $x$ direction, while the river is assumed to have a fixed surface water height. \edit{Thus, this geometry represents the \textit{shallow aquifer} scenario shown in \cref{fig:simplified_catchment}, where the flow takes place only in a thin layer of the soil.
+Note that this geometry does not include water infiltration to the deeper permeable layers of the parent material (as in the \textit{deep aquifer} scenario in \cref{fig:simplified_catchment}), which is an effect that characterises the majority of the real-world aquifers (note a small area of aquifers without the groundwater on the UK map in fig. 4 from Part 1).}

 A second limitation of the geometries considered by Maxwell is that there is no slope along the river, which drives the flow down the river valley.
 Although the authors included the slope perpendicular to the hillslope in a separate scenario introduced in their section 4.3 (V-shaped catchment), this benchmark scenario does not include subsurface modelling; therefore, the water infiltration into the soil was not studied.